 Summary and examples

-is the derivative of a function in a point and is the slope of the tangent line at that point of the graph of that function.
+and is the slope of the tangent line at that point of the graph of that function.

 - the point is a (local) maximum;